kchappelow/cis209_hw_chapter_05/README.md

 # cis209 Homework chapter 05

-Implement the following integer methods:
+Implement the following double methods:

 1. Method celsius returns the Celsius equivalent of a Fahrenheit temperature as a double value, using the calculation